NajmosSalahin/Obsidian_Uni/1-Index/Readed Done STAT-1101.md

 (v) **Degree of accuracy aimed at in the final results:** Establish the acceptable margin of error and level of precision required, which will directly influence the sample size and data validation methods.

 (vi) **Type of enquiry:** Decide if the investigation will be a comprehensive census covering the entire population or a sample survey focusing on a representative subset.

+5. Data Types:
+   By nature:
+	 Qualitative: 1. nominal, 2. ordinal
+	 Quantitative: 1.
+Discrete, 2. continuous
+	By measurement scale:
+	 -1. nominal, 2. ordinal, 3. interval, 4. ratio
+   By structure:
+   -1. cross-sectional, 2. panel/longitudal, 3. time series, 4. pooled
+6. methods of collecting primary data:
+	The methods commonly used for the collection of primary data are given below :
+	(i) Direct personal investigation.
+(Face to face interview) (ii) Indirect oral interviews.
+(Interviewing other people close to the subject) (iii) Information received through local agencies.
+(Appointing local agents to collect information) (iv) Mailed questionnaire method.
+(A list of questions is sent by post or mail - covering a large area but low responce rate )
+	(v) Schedules sent through enumerators.

+7. Here are the 13 main points for drafting a questionnaire, summarized from your text:

+	1. **Keep it Short:** The questionnaire should be as small as possible, ideally 15-25 questions, including only relevant items.

+	2. **Be Clear and Brief:** Questions must be clear, brief, unambiguous, and courteous, leaving no room for guessing.

+	3. **Use Logical Sequence:** Arrange questions in a natural and logical order to make them easy to follow.

+	4. **Avoid Vague Words:** Do not use subjective words (like 'good', 'bad', 'often') or words with multiple meanings.

+	5. **Make Questions Easy:** Questions should be simple to understand and answer, avoiding complex calculations or memory recall.

+	6. **Avoid Sensitive Questions:** Be tactful and avoid personal or sensitive questions (e.g., on income, debt, or age) unless absolutely necessary.

+	7. **Choose Question Types:** Use the appropriate format, such as "shut" questions (like multiple-choice or yes/no) or "open" questions (allowing a free-form answer).

+	8. **Avoid Leading Questions:** Do not frame questions in a way that suggests or leads the respondent to a particular answer.

+	9. **Include Cross-Checks:** Use connected questions (e.g., asking for both "Age" and "Date of Birth") to verify the accuracy of the information.

+	10. **Pre-test the Questionnaire:** Always test the draft on a small sample group first to find and correct any flaws or confusing questions.

+	11. **Provide a Covering Letter:** Include a letter explaining the survey's purpose, defining terms, and ensuring confidentiality.

+	12. **Plan for Analysis:** Design the questionnaire with your final data tabulation and analysis methods (e.g., computer or hand-sorting) in mind.

+	13. **Use an Attractive Layout:** The questionnaire should have a proper layout and an appealing, professional appearance.
+8.